vmware-archive/cloud-init-vmware-guestinfo/README.md

 ## Walkthrough
-The following series of steps is a demonstration on how to configure a VM with cloud-init and the VMX Guestinfo datasource.
+The following series of steps is a demonstration on how to configure a VM with cloud-init and the VMX GuestInfo datasource.

 ### Create a network configuration file
 First, create the network configuration for the VM.
 Save the following